riley2012/dine-out-ios/README.md

 to the Tone Analyzer to request the set of all tones detected in the reviews.

+### Building and Running the App with XCode

-To build and run the app, you'll need a property list file named **ApiKeys.plist**, with two key-value pairs:
+- Create a property list file
+named **ApiKeys.plist**, with two key-value pairs:

 ```xml